01 of 04

 - Feet: If visible, the legs and feet of male house sparrows are a pale fleshy color.

-- Bill: The shape of the bill is the same as a male's, a sturdy triangle for cracking seeds, but female house sparrows have lighter bills that are a smudgy gray-black on the upper mandible and paler yellow below.
+- Bill: The shape of the bill is the same as a male's: a sturdy triangle for cracking seeds.
+However, female house sparrows have lighter bills that are a smudgy gray-black on the upper mandible and paler yellow below.

-- Eyebrow: The female's brown head is marked with wide buff eyebrow that extends well back toward the nape and is bordered below by a darker eye line.
+- Eyebrow: The female's brown head is marked with wide buff eyebrows that extend well back toward the nape and is bordered below by a darker eye line.
 The extent and crispness of the eyebrow can vary, but it is always present.

-- Tail: The tail is medium length and shows a mild notch in the center.
+- Tail: The tail is medium length and shows a small notch in the center.
 The feathers are dark with buff edging, though the edging may disappear as the feathers become worn.

 - Feet: The feet and legs are a pale flesh tone or yellowish color.